-Marshes are generally located in low places along the coast, along streams, in depressions and sinkholes with argillaceous (of or resembling clay) limestone, or in poorly drained areas with volcanic soils.
+Marshes are generally located in low places along the coast, along streams, in depressions and sinkholes with argillaceous limestone, or in poorly drained areas with volcanic soils.
 Marshes may be inundated with freshwater or brackish water if near the ocean.
 Swamps are generally located along rivers, especially near the coast or near sea level along river valleys if inland, and are usually designated as ravine communities rather than as wetland communities.

-Extent and Quality
+Wetland Areas and Quality